mbence/livephp/README.md

 livephp
 =======

-LivePHP will save developers time by automatically refreshing the browser when any files are changed the working directory.
+LivePHP will save developers time by automatically refreshing the browser when any file is changed in the working directory.

 == Description ==